openedx/docs.openedx.org/source/educators/how-tos/drag_and_drop_deprecated.rst

-.. _Drag and Drop:
+.. _Drag and Drop Deprecated:

+..Confirm removal of this page.

 ##################################
 Drag and Drop Problem (Deprecated)
 ##################################

 .. note::
     EdX does not support this problem type.

 This drag and drop problem type has been replaced by a newer drag and drop problem type.
 The newer drag and drop problem type includes significant